sandialabs/qick-dawg/installation/Readme.md

         width="800px"/>
 </p>

 ## 1d.
-Assembling and powering on your RFSoC4x2 board
+Assemble and power on your RFSoC4x2 board

 With the hardware modified and differential amplifier connected, the RFSoC4x2 can be assembled to be connected to your computer.
 This connection is made through a managed Ethernet router and by using the Pyro4 python package.
 To do so: